pmcabrales/kafka-workshop/README.md

-# Kafka for begginers workshop
+# Kafka for beginners workshop

 ### Goal

-The main goal of this PoC is to learn how does Kafka works and use it to implement the communication between two applications.
+The main goal of this workshop is to learn the basics of Kafka from the scratch.
+At the end of this workshop you'll know the following:

+* The  Apache Kafka Ecosystem Architecture

+* The Kafka Core Concepts: Topics, Partitions, Brokers, Replicas, Producers, Consumers, and more!

+* Launch your own Kafka cluster

+* Learn and Practice using the Kafka Command Line Interface (CLI)

+* Code Producer and Consumers using the Java API

+* Overview of Advanced API Kafka Connect

 ### Requirements